fxchen/fxchen.github.io/_posts/2023-03-13-sea-change-future-of-work.md

 In the next months I plan to build and play with LLMs to generate code (for engineering productivity).

 ![https://user-images.githubusercontent.com/178719/224814437-e9dc6811-048d-4524-b889-1016033c7a35.png](https://user-images.githubusercontent.com/178719/224814437-e9dc6811-048d-4524-b889-1016033c7a35.png)
 <p class="text-muted">Categorization for Human-AI collaboration.
-Source: [AI Superpowers](https://www.amazon.com/AI-Superpowers-China-Silicon-Valley/dp/0358105587)</p>
+Source: <a href="https://www.amazon.com/AI-Superpowers-China-Silicon-Valley/dp/0358105587">AI Superpowers</a></p>

 Yann LeCun has this excellent model (shown above) to describe [this phenomena](https://twitter.com/ylecun/status/1625127902890151943).
 "Why do LLMs appear much better at generating code than generating general text?
 Because, unlike the real world, the universe that a program manipulates (the state of the variables) is limited, discrete, deterministic, and fully observable.
 The real world is none of that"